APRIL - BEST PRACTICES and TIPS for the FLOWERING GARDEN (and LAWNS)

 TIME TO...

-Clear up the last of the Summer annuals and preparing ground and planting Autumn/ Winter varieties by adding compost and a slow release fertiliser.
+Clear up the last of the summer annuals and preparing ground and planting Autumn/ Winter varieties by adding compost and a slow release fertiliser.

 TIME TO PLANT...

 Lots of winter flowering shrubs and trees are available in store this month.
 It's the ideal time to plant as it gives the plant time to establish and firm up in the ground before the onset of winter.
 Remember to stake tall trees when planting.
+Now is a good time to transplant shrubs too.

 Plant out calendula, cineraria, primulas, polyanthus, pansies, violas, cineraria, sweet pea, stock and wallflowers.